 - Specifics regarding ear infections.

-- Ear cleaning and care tips all owners MUST know.
+- How to clean Pomeranian ears and care tips all owners MUST know.

 Pomeranian ears are erect, triangle-shaped, pointed and small.
 Under the AKC standard, they should be “small, mounted high and carried erect.
 Proper ear set should be favored over size.”
 In other words, position is first and then size is analyzed as the second factor.